popolo-project/popolo-spec/specs/vote-event.md

   </tbody>
 </table>

-The range of the `context` property is not specified, as it varies greatly across jurisdictions.
+The range of the `session` property is not yet specified.

 The [vote totals](/specs/count.html) <em class="rfc2119">may</em> not include all options from individual votes, in particular options that have no effect on the result.